 The unexpected costs of buying/owning a home in Oregon are a fact of life.
 Whether you own your home or are looking to purchase read about the surprises you can expect to face as a homeowner.
 From lightbulbs to roofing repairs let us help you prepare with first-hand knowledge from the housing experts.

 A while back, we wrote a blog that went over first time home buying in Washington State.
-While that blog went over a lot of the finance aspects of first time home buying, we wanted to cover the other side of things as well.
-Which is why this blog goes over everything but the finances.
+While that blog went over a lot of the finance aspects of first time home buyers, we wanted to cover the other side of things as well.
+This is why this blog goes over everything but the finances.

 The following goes over your means, needs, and wants, and after reading this we know you will realize just how important each of these considerations are.

 While this blog post is attempting to steer clear of any financial discussion as it relates to your first home purchase, when discussing your means (or capabilities) for buying a home, money is a subject that cannot be avoided.